-- in command shell on the server execute tcpdump port 2055 co mmand - you should see steady stream of packets received by the server (2055 is the default NetFlow port) - 1. if there is no netflow packets check your firewalls, access lists to enable packets to be received by NetVizura server; - 2. in command shell on the server execute watch -n1 "ls -l /var/lib/netvizura/flow/temp" - after several seconds you - should see that tmp.bin file size is increasing - if tmp.bin file size is not increasing, but tcpdump shows that netflow packets are reaching the server check your local firewall configuration (usually iptables) or NetVizura NetFlow Collection port (see below). - 2.
-Check if Collection port on the server is open and that NetVizura is listening on that port - 1.
-Check that firewall is allowing packets on NetFlow port (the default is 2055) - 1.
+- Check if Collection port on the server is open and that NetVizura is listening on that port - a.
+Check that firewall is allowing packets on NetFlow port (the default is 2055) - i.
 Execute command service iptables status to view firewall configuration.
-There has to be a line present which is allowing traffic on NetFlow port (2055) - 2.
-Check that NetVizura is listening on NetFlow port - 1.
+There has to be a line present which is allowing traffic on NetFlow port (2055) - b.
+Check that NetVizura is listening on NetFlow port - i.
 Execute command netstat -noap | grep 2055 and verify that there is a line present similar to following: